-- 1. A complete clinical internship consists of 13 weeks or the equivalent of 520 hours (consisting of minimally 200 hours diagnostics as part of the partial fulfilment for the Psychodiagnostics registration) of clinical work (including clinical activities report and clinical supervision). - 2.
-The purpose of the clinical internship is an orientation in the clinical field of neuropsychology. - 3.
-During the internship the student conducts clinical psychological tasks. - 4.
-The student notifies the education office about the internship at least on December 15 by means of a clinical internship notification form.
-The Board of Examiners checks whether the student has complied with the requirements in article 4.2 of the EER If at least 8 credits of the core courses have been obtained of the modules offered in periods 1 and 2 and Neuropsychological Assessment of period 2 is passed, the clinical internship can be started at the earliest at the start of period 3.
-In all other cases the internship can only be started after period 4 of the - month after which the above mentioned credits have been obtained.5.
+- 1. Students are required to complete a clinical internship of 13 weeks or the equivalent of 520 hours (including clinical activities report). - 2.
+The student notifies the education office about the internship at least one month before the start of the internship by means of a clinical internship notification form.
+The Board of Examiners checks whether the student has complied with the requirements in article 4.2 of the EER. - 3.
 An internship agreement is drawn up for the internship in which a number of arrangements are set out between the institution where the internship takes place, the clinical internship coordinator from the Faculty and the student.
-A copy of this agreement is sent to the education office at least one month before the internship starts. - 6.
-The student will be supervised during the internship by a supervisor from UM and a supervisor from the institution where the internship takes place (internship supervisor).
-The task of the internship supervisor from the institution is to guide and monitor the student's clinical activities. - 7.
-The internship is registered as having been completed successfully when the clinical internship coordinator has approved the student's clinical activities report (including the 3 case reports), has received a satisfactory assessment of the internship performance from the supervisor at the institution where the internship took place, and has sent the relevant assessment form to the education office.
+A copy of this agreement is sent to the education office at least one month before the internship starts. - 4.
+The student will be supervised during the internship by a supervisor from the Faculty and a supervisor from the institution where the internship takes place (internship supervisor).
+The task of the internship supervisor from the institution is to guide and monitor the student's clinical activities.
+The supervisor from the Faculty advises the student concerning the conduct and reporting of research for the clinical activities report (see appendix 2, article 2, clinical activities report) and is the contact person with the institution where the internship takes place. - 5.
+The internship is registered as having been completed successfully when the clinical internship coordinator has approved the student's clinical activities report, has received a satisfactory assessment of the internship performance from the supervisor from the institution, and has sent the relevant assessment form to the education office.